Virus Cases Balloon Around the World as China Recovers

 Reflecting that reality, the government of the Czech Republic made a middle of the night announcement ordering retail businesses including shopping malls to close as of Saturday morning.

 New infections in Italy soared Friday by more than 2,500 and virus-related deaths made their biggest single-day jump there, increasing by 250.
-In the three weeks since the country identified its first virus cluster, Italy has reached a total of 17,600 confirmed cases, with 1,266 deaths.
-The government has ordered an unprecedented lockdown, ordering businesses to close and restricting movement.
+In the three weeks since the country identified its first virus cluster, Italy has reached a total of 17,600 confirmed cases — the largest outbreak after China — with 1,266 deaths.
+The government has ordered an unprecedented lockdown, ordering businesses to close and restricting people's movement.

+Mayors of many Italian cities, including Rome and Milan, decided to close public playgrounds and parks.
+Under a government decree issued earlier in the week, people had been allowed in parks as long as they kept at least a distance of 1 meter between each other.
+But not everyone followed the rules.

+Among the parks whose gates were locked Saturday was Rome’s sprawling Villa Pamphilj, a hilly expanse of umbrella pines and palm trees on the former grounds of a noble family.

 New infections also rose sharply in Spain, and the government put 60,000 people in four towns on a mandatory lockdown Friday that echoed Italy's.
-In Madrid, which is struggling with nearly 2,000 infections, many in nursing homes, the government was pooling intensive care units and considering offers by hotel chains to transform rooms into sick wards.
+In Madrid, which has around half the country's more than 4,000 infections, the government was pooling intensive care units and considering offers by hotel chains to transform rooms into sick wards.
+Residents in Madrid and northeast Catalonia awoke Saturday to shuttered bars and restaurants and other nonessential commercial outlets as ordered by regional authorities.

+Spain’s Cabinet was to meet Saturday to declare a two-week state of emergency and announce more measures to control the outbreak of the coronavirus.
+The measure would allow the government to limit free movement, confiscate goods, and take over control of industries and private facilities, including private hospitals.

-In just 24 hours, the numbers of confirmed cases spiked ominously in some places: France saw an additional 800 cases to reach more than 3,600 by Friday; Britain went from 590 to 798 and New York state jumped 30%, hitting 421.
-In Africa, where experts warn that containment is key because of the continent's already-strained health care systems, six new countries confirmed infections.
+In just 24 hours, the numbers of confirmed cases spiked ominously in some places: France saw an additional 800 cases to reach more than 3,600 by Friday; Britain went from 590 to 798 and New York state jumped 30 percent, hitting 421.

+Iranian state TV said Saturday that the coronavirus had killed another 97 people, pushing the death toll to 611 amid 12,729 confirmed cases.
+Iran is suffering from the worst outbreak in the Middle East.
+The virus has also infected a number of senior officials.

+The virus is gaining steam in Africa, where experts warn that containment is key because of the continent's already-strained health care systems.
+Rwanda confirmed its first case on Saturday, a day after Kenya, Guinea, Ethiopia, Sudan and Mauritania did so.
+Gabon and Ghana reported their first cases on Thursday.

 In South America, Colombia’s president has ordered his nation’s border with Venezuela closed as a containment measure.
 Iván Duque announced late Friday that all official border crossings with the neighboring Andean nation will be shuttered beginning at 5 a.m.
 Saturday.